Analysts In Training Committee

 Douglas F. Maxwell

-Mission: The Analysts in Training (AIT) Committee gives a voice to candidates at each NAAP training institute in the national organization.
-The group meets once a month, working toward the longterm advancement of the psychoanalytic profession.
-The committee hosts workshops on how to prepare for the licensing exam and how to build a thriving professional practice, develops content for the NAAP website, and contributes public relations strategies to the organization.
-Through working with the committee, group members develop a network of professional connections with candidates and NAAP members as they move forward in their career paths.
+Mission: AIT gives a voice to candidates at each member training institute.
+The group meets once a month, working toward the long-term advancement of psychoanalysis.
+The committee hosts workshops on such topics as preparing for the licensing exam and building a thriving professional practice, and contributes public relations strategies to the organization.
+Through their work with AIT, members develop a rich network with other candidates and members as they move forward on their career paths.